MotifyMusicGroup/Motify/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the TNXd tests manually, launch src/test/test_TNX .
+To run the MDFYd tests manually, launch src/test/test_MDFY .

-To add more TNXd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more MDFYd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the TNX-qt tests manually, launch src/qt/test/TNX-qt_test
+To run the MDFY-qt tests manually, launch src/qt/test/MDFY-qt_test

-To add more TNX-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more MDFY-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.